yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 5. Push the changes up to the Azure DevOps repository with the following command:

     ```
-    git push -u origin -all
+    git push -u origin --all
     ```

 6. Leave that command prompt window open and switch back to the web browser window for Azure DevOps from the previous Task.
 Navigate to the Repos > Files page which shows the files in the repository.
 You may need to refresh the page to see the updated files.
 Your source code is now appearing in Azure DevOps.